breatheco-de/python-flask-api-tutorial/.breathecode/exercises/02-pipenv-installation/README.md

 ## `02` Initialize Pipenv

+It is possible to have several python projects with different version of python, that's why you need to specify which python version you want to use for every project during setup.

+In this case, we don't care which version of python we use as long as it's more than 3.0.

+Every python project should be wrapped in a "virtual environment" to ensure that each of them have their own Python version, modules and libraries, nothing gets installed globally in your computer, only inside the specified environment under the `.venv` folder.

 ## 📝Instructions

 Run the following command to create a new virtual environment with python 3 on it: